-The methods element will facilitate exploration of the content of the Primary School Mathematics Curriculum through small group Workshop/Laboratory sessions The

-Laboratory sessions will explore the lesson planning process and through this reflective process will encompass the development of plans for differentiation and assessment.
+The methods element will facilitate exploration of the content of the Primary School Mathematics Curriculum through small group workshop sessions.
+These sessions will also examine the lesson planning process and through this reflective process will encompass the development of plans for differentiation and assessment.